RCIC-UCI-Public/rcs3-docs/docs/source/client/clientconfig.rst

    **crontab -e**

 and paste the contents of the sample crontab setup.
-Edit to reflect both the owner and system name.
 You can change time and days of the week that your backups run.
 Please see the `crontab man page <https://linux.die.net/man/5/crontab>`_ for more details on the format and meaning of cron entries.